CodeandUnite/Cyrpto_Calculator/readme.md

 ## Release History

 * V1-Alpha-5
-    * Alpha-5 is still on-going.
-Bitcoin is only available for this update as we continue to modify the architecture to accomodate those.
-Updates to the main branch will be everyday so please constantly update your code base.
     * Architecture completely refactored but still kept model-view-controller in mind.
     * Added testing  with py.test and begun testing all features of the code
     * Attempted to make the code better to understand.